 If you are responsible for erosion and sediment control and stormwater management at a permitted construction site, then this guide may be useful to you.
 This guide is designed to walk you through the steps necessary to develop and implement an effective stormwater pollution prevention plan (SWPPP).
-The basic outline of the guide is presented below:
+The basic outline of the guide is presented on the next slide: